 There is no fixed run time; the system may be run for a short or long period of time according to the experimental need.

 - Because full length read data is streamed in real time, it may be analysed in real-time.
 MinIONs, PromethIONs and GridION nodes can therefore be "Run until..." sufficient data has been collected to answer the experimental question.

 What read lengths does the system give?

-How much will GridION and MinION systems cost?
+How much will the systems cost?

-GridION nodes are fitted with local computing hardware; you will not need to purchase a dedicated server for the system
+MinION requires a laptop of sufficient performance.
+PromethION and GridION nodes are fitted with local computing hardware; you will not need to purchase a dedicated server for the system

 - Application-specific sample preparation kits will be available to purchase, however users may also experiment with their own methods of library preparation.
 Some basic laboratory equipment would be needed.